 ANSWER: The Division complied with NRS 233B.0608 by considering the purpose and scope of the proposed amendments.
 This proposed regulation provides a framework to implement and enforce the provisions of NRS 618.7301 through 618.7318 (enacted in Assembly Bill 348, chapter 571, Statutes of Nevada 2019, at page 3670) on workplace violence at medical facilities.
-The Division made a concerted effort to determine whether the proposed regulations impose a direct or significant economic burden upon small businesses, or directly restricts the formation, operation, or expansion of a small businesses and will not restrict the formation, operation or expansion of small businesses.
+The Division made a concerted effort to determine whether the proposed regulations impose a direct or significant economic burden upon small businesses, or directly restricts the formation, operation, or expansion of a small business.
+The Division determined that these regulations will have no effect on small businesses and will not restrict the formation, operation or expansion of small businesses.